Overview

 Trials: Jury verdicts and bench trials are a steady part of Alex’s practice.
 He has tried breaches of contract and complex business dispute cases, civil rights cases, and criminal cases.
 His criminal cases have ranged from drunk driving offenses to first-degree premeditated murder and other life-offenses.

-High Profile Litigation: Handling the press and pressure are skills Alex has honed in high profile mass action and class action cases.
+High Profile Litigation: Handling the press and pressure are skills Alex has homed in high-profile mass action and class action cases.
 He represented over 100 survivors of sexual assault in nationally recognized cases and a defendant in the sprawling Flint Water Crisis civil and criminal litigation.

 Tech in Litigation: Alex is a proponent of using the latest resources to help his clients.
 He leverages his tech background to better understand tech subject matter disputes and to conduct eDiscovery efficiently and effectively.
+His writing on legal technology has been cited by numerous law review journals, and he regularly presents on emerging issues, such as generative artificial intelligence.
 As litigation surrounding technology, eDiscovery, data privacy, and data protection heats up, Alex is available to assist clients.

-In his time outside of work, Alex enjoys being an active leader in the State Bar and Ingham County Bar, mentoring undergraduate and law students, and actively supporting The Army of Survivors, Inc., a non-profit formed by survivors of sexual abuse, the mission of which is to spread awareness and combat sexual abuse in sport.
+In his time outside of work, Alex enjoys being an active leader in the State Bar of Michigan and the Ingham County Bar Association, mentoring law students, and actively supporting The Athlete Survivors’ Assist, a non-profit formed by survivors of sexual abuse, the mission of which is to spread awareness and combat sexual abuse in sport.
+He is currently the only attorney in the State of Michigan to have been elected to serve on both the State Bar of Michigan Litigation Section Governing Council and the State Bar of Michigan Criminal Law Section Governing Council, while also concurrently serving as an appointed member of the State Bar of Michigan Civil Procedure and Courts Committee.

 Honors & Recognition